ishithakodali/AI-Assignment/README.md

 # AI-Assignment
 Repo for AI Assignment.
 This README file has the links of all the program repos individually.
+Just click on the link to go to the required repo and see all the details.

 ## AQI Checker
 https://github.com/ishithakodali/AQI-Checker.git